bjt-user/Linux/inkscape.md

 interface->grids

 you can for example switch to `mm` and select the `rectangular grid` pane\
-set spacing x to 2.540 and spacing y to 2.540.
+set spacing x to 2.540 and spacing y to 2.540.\
+=> then 2 squares seem to be 2.54mm on each side

 #### export to png